wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 function escapeHtml( $html ) {
 ...
 ```
 Taint directives are prefixed with either `@param-taint $parametername` or `@return-taint`.
-If there are multiple directives they can be separated by a comma. @param-taint is used for either marking how taint is transmited from the parameter to the methods return value, or when used with `exec_` directives, to mark places where parameters are outputted/executed. `@return-taint` is used to add taint to the return value other than what comes from a parameter.
+If there are multiple directives they can be separated by a comma. @param-taint is used for either marking how taint is transmited from the parameter to the methods return value, or when used with `exec_` directives, to mark places where parameters are outputted/executed. `@return-taint` is used to adjust the return value's taint regardless of the input parameters.

 The type of directives include:
 * `exec_$TYPE` - If a parameter is marked as exec_$TYPE then feeding that parameter a value with $TYPE taint will result in a warning triggered.
 Typically you would use this when a function that outputs or executes its parameter